View this document as: a single page | multiple pages.

 This section is informative.

 A primary aspect of equity is that the CSP needs to anticipate the needs of its subscriber population and offer authenticator options that are suitable for that population.
-Some examples of authenticator suitability problems are as follows:
+Some examples of authenticator suitability problems are:

-Normative requirements have been established requiring CSPs to mitigate the problems in this area that are expected to be most common.
-However, it is not feasible to anticipate all potential equity problems.
-Potential equity problems also will vary for different applications.
-Accordingly, CSPs need to provide mechanisms for subscribers to report inequitable authentication requirements and to advise them on potential alternative authentication strategies.
+While CSPs are required to mitigate the common and expected problems in this area, it is not feasible to anticipate all potential equity problems, which will vary for different applications.
+Accordingly, CSPs need to provide mechanisms for subscribers to report inequitable authentication requirements and advise them on potential alternative authentication strategies.

 This guideline recommends the binding of additional authenticators to minimize the need for account recovery (see Sec.
-6.1.2.3).
-However, a subscriber might find it difficult to purchase a second hardware-based authenticator as a backup.
+4.2).
+However, a subscriber may need help to purchase a second hardware-based authenticator as a backup.
 This inequity can be addressed by making inexpensive authenticators such as look-up secrets (see Sec.
-5.1.2) available for use in the event of a primary authenticator failure or loss.
+3.1.2) available for use in the event of an authenticator failure or loss.

-CSPs need to be responsive to subscribers that experience authentication challenges that cannot be solved using authenticators they currently support.
-This might involve supporting a new authenticator type or allowing federated authentication through a trusted service that meets the needs of the subscriber.
+CSPs need to be responsive to subscribers who experience authentication challenges that cannot be solved using the authenticators that they currently support.
+This might involve supporting a new authenticator type or allowing federated authentication through a trusted service that meets the subscriber’s needs.